Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Welcome to Delaware's Division of Developmental Disabilities Services (DDDS).
 DDDS supports individuals with intellectual and developmental disabilities to live their good lives by accessing services they need to thrive in their community.
-DDDS works to identify and support the unique needs of eligible service recipients by offering access to an extensive network of providers including: employment services and vocational training; support coordination and community navigation; assistive technologies; respite; a variety of day and residential programs; and, options for supported living.
+DDDS works to identify and support the unique needs of eligible service recipients by offering access to an extensive network of providers including: employment and pre-vocational services; support coordination and community navigation; assistive technologies; respite; a variety of day and residential programs; and, options for supported living.

 Report Abuse and Neglect If you see, hear, suspect, or have concerns about a person living in a residential setting or receiving supported living services, attending

 a day program or receiving supported employment services, please contact the Office of Incident Resolution.
 To report an incident of abuse, neglect, mistreatment, financial exploitation, or an individual rights complaint, use the DDDS Incident

 Reporting System.
 Not sure if you should report, contact us anyway.
 We will take care of the rest.
 If you receive an error message when attempting to use this link, please contact the Office of Incident Resolution Administrator

 at 302-836-2154 for New Castle County or 302-836-2185 for Kent or Sussex County.

 DDDS supports individuals with developmental disabilities and their families by providing community resources and services.
 Look here for information about individualized resources and services according to the needs of the individual.

 Our provider network is the key to supporting individuals living their lives in the setting that suits them best.
 Find out more about how to become a provider in Delaware.

 Navigating state and federal programs designed to support you and/or your loved one can be difficult.
 Access additional information and resources available to help you navigate these services.